 The next option with the MAF is a MAF Spacer.
-A MAF Spacer sets a different MAF sensor placement so that it tricks your 4Runner into running different fuel ratios.
-In certain areas of your throttle curve, the 4Runner will create a different fuel to air ratio, thus creating more horsepower.
+A MAF Spacer sets a different MAF sensor placement so that it tricks your engine into running different fuel ratios.
+In certain areas of your throttle curve, the engine will create a different fuel to air ratio, thus creating more horsepower.

 This is a new one for the blog.
-We just wrote a post on this the other day.
+We wrote a post on this recently.
 This thing blew my mind.
 We saw this gadget about 6 months ago and breezed past it.
 I was thinking “how cool can this throttle response controller really be”?

 Then, we had a guy email us on the website in all CAPS up in joy, bragging about how epic this product was.
-After reading the first two sentences of his email, I knew we had to have one.
-I bought it on the spot.
-I was so excited, I bought the PC38 and not the PC27, which is the correct model for our 5th Gen 4Runner.
-The PC38 is for the 4th Gen 4Runner.
-After we got the new PC27 Throttle Response Controller in the office, we installed it.
+After reading the first two sentences of his email, I bought one.
+I was so excited, I bought the PC38 and not the PC27, which is the correct model for our 5th Gen. The PC38 is for the 4th Gen 4Runner.

 The throttle response controller gives you the ability to adjust your throttle response on the fly.
 If you want to increase your MPGs, drop it down to Eco mode by holding the yellow star.
 If you want to drive at somewhat of a stock level (with a little kick in umph’), kick it up to City-Mode.

-If you are feeling froggish, then leap to Sport-Mode (this is seriously fun).
+If you are feeling slugish, then leap to Sport-Mode (this is seriously fun).
 It really is like driving a Range Rover Sport (not supercharged).

-I am still in shock at what this $300 gadget can do to make driving the 4Runner so much fun.
+I am still in shock at what this $300 gadget can do.

 What did we miss?